-Any afternoon that a school bus is running more than a half-hour behind schedule.
+Any afternoon that a school bus runs over a half-hour behind schedule.
 You will receive a call to learn if your child's bus will be late.

-3.H.
+3.I.
 Rainy Day Dismissal

 Rainy Day Dismissal -Based on School Board Procedures, we use the 30-30 rule.
 This dictates that if lighting is within 3 miles of the school building, all students will need to remain indoors or be moved indoors even if dismissal has already begun.
-Lighting within 3 miles requires us to suspend releasing students for dismissal (car or bus) until the danger passes.
+Lightning within 3 miles requires us to suspend releasing students for dismissal (by car or bus) until the danger passes.

-3. I. Early Checkout Procedure
+3. J. Early Checkout Procedure